hydroLB/Arduino_Auto_Chicken_Coop/README.md

 ## 🎉 Acknowledgements

-Thank you for considering the Arduino-Powered Chicken Coop project for your home or farm.
-We hope it brings joy and efficiency to you and your chickens.
+Thank you for considering the Arduino-Powered Chicken Coop project for your home/farm.
 Happy farming!